 Tip #4.
 Trolley Mounted or Fixed Mounted

 You can choose a fixed bracket (mounted on the hook) or a chain mounted on the trolley.
-Assembled trolleys are useful when you want to move the load on the beams.
+Assembled trolleys are helpful when moving the load on the beams.
 Hook latches are helpful when the blocks remain static in one place for a long time.
 Talking to gear sales experts can help you clarify your doubts and questions about the best option.

 Tip #5.
 Build Material & Features

-The chain block loading chain must feature a grade 80 alloy steel.
-When buying a chain block, the most important thing is to check that there is no welding on the load chain.
-Additionally, we recommend you purchase chain hoists with an overload protection system factory configuration, especially if you are unsure of the weight of the objects you will be lifting or dragging.
+The chain block loading chain must be made of grade 80 alloy steel.
+When buying a chain block, the most important thing is to check that the load chain is not welded.

-Also, choose a chain hoist with the most effective spur gear mechanism, as it offers greater load capacity with little effort.
-Ensure that the lifting wheel housings are deep enough for the chain space to move smoothly, freely, and without obstacles.
+Also, choose a chain hoist with the most effective spur gear mechanism, offering greater load capacity with little effort.
+Ensure the lifting wheel housings are deep enough for the chain space to move smoothly, freely, and without obstacles.

 Tip #6.
 Budget & Warranty